Six Ways That CBD for PTSD May be the Most Appropriate and Effective Medicine of Them All

 Modulates Stress Hormones

 There has been significant attention paid to CBD for stress and anxiety.
-A recent review of the literature on the therapeutic properties of CBD found ten conclusive animal studies on CBD Anxiolytic (anti-anxiety) characteristics.
+Moreover, A recent review of the literature on the therapeutic properties of CBD found ten conclusive animal studies on CBD Anxiolytic (anti-anxiety) characteristics.
 Four of these animal-based research studies were on rodents with PTSD.
 It may also help to reduce stress levels through its proven usefulness as an antipsychotic compound.

 Promotes Sleep Hormones